Kharijites: Historical analysis

 In the view of Watt, it was neither religious grounds, nor economic factors that gave rise to the Kharijites.
 His view is that Kharijism was the nomadic response to the newly established organized state.
 The nomads, accustomed to the independent lifestyle of the desert, suddenly found their freedoms curtailed by the powerful bureaucracy of a "vast administrative machine".
 The rebellion at Siffin was thus an expression of this rejection of state control.
 From then on, they strove to recreate the pre-Islamic tribal structure and Bedouin lifestyle, on a religious basis.
 The historian Hugh N. Kennedy describes the Kharijites as ultra-pious people who were dissatisfied with perceived laxity in religion on the part of other people and the state, and felt that the religion was being exploited for personal gains.
 They thus came to reject both the traditional tribal society and the urban lifestyle that the state had forced upon the people by relocating them to the garrison towns.
 The movement was an attempt to find a third way: an independent, egalitarian, nomadic society based on unadulterated religion.
 The Islamicist Chase F. Robinson describes the Jaziran Kharijites as disgruntled army commanders with tribal followings, who adopted Kharijism to provide a religious cover to their banditry.

 Hagemann and Verkinderen differentiate between intellectual and militant Kharijism.
 In their view, the former was concerned with the rule of God and rejection of corrupt government.
 The latter was not always a protest of the former as the sources assert; in many cases it had variety of causes such as increased taxation, state control of resources, and discrimination against the mawali.
 They explain the diversity of views by other historians as stemming from the historians' focus on one particular group of Kharijites with the assumption that it represented the Kharijite movement in general.

 In the long term, the activism of the militant Kharijites and their consistent suppression by the government resulted in their disappearance.
+Additionally, they became less capable of resistance as the majority of the population became Muslim: dhimmi non-Muslims were neutral towards them and were thus treated well, while their enemies were rival Muslims.
 No militant Kharijite sect survived beyond the 12th century.
 The quietists' more nuanced and practical approach, in which they preferred taqiyya over hijra, engaged in organized and sustainable military campaigns and institution-building, as opposed to aggressive pursuit of martyrdom, all contributed to their survival.